SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ## Usage

 It is important to keep the usage of font styles consistent throughout the whole application.
-Only by following the principles a clean and hierarchical UI structure can be guaranteed.
+Only by following this principle, a clean and hierarchical UI structure can be guaranteed.
 You should focus on the correct usage for headlines in particular!
-If you got questions about it, please contact your assigned UX-Designer.
+If you have questions about it, please contact your assigned UX-Designer.

 ## Line length